iTwin/itwinjs-core/README.md

 5. Add changelog entry (which could potentially cover several commits): `rush change`
 6. Follow prompts to enter a change description or press ENTER if the change does not warrant a changelog entry.
 If multiple packages have changed, multiple sets of prompts will be presented.
 If the changes are only to non-published packages (like **testbed**), then `rush change` will indicate that a changelog entry is not needed.
 7. Completing the `rush change` prompts will cause new changelog entry JSON files to be created.
-8. Add/stage this new file or files using the "+" in VS Code or from the command line using `git add <name of file>` (can use `git status` to get name of file)
-9. In order to keep the Git history clean, amend the prior commit using the **Commit Staged (Amend)** menu item in Visual Studio Code or use the command line: `git commit --amend --no-edit`
+8. To keep the Git history clean, amend the prior commit using the **Commit Staged (Amend)** menu item in Visual Studio Code or use the command line: `git commit --amend --no-edit`
 10. Push changes

 If using the command line, steps 5 through 9 above can be completed in one step by running `rushchange.bat` from the imodeljs-core root directory.